 - Set a sieve or mesh colander over a second mixing bowl and set aside.

-- Insert a thermometer into the saucepan and continue whisking until mixture thickens somewhat and hits 175 degrees F.
+- Whisk until mixture thickens somewhat and hits 175 degrees F. (Note: I use a deep fry thermometer for this).

 - Freeze mixture in an ice cream maker using the manufacturer's directions.